withastro/astro/.changeset/honest-dingos-add.md

 'astro': patch
 ---

-Adds support for array patterns in glob loader
+Adds support for array patterns in the built-in `glob()` content collections loader

 The glob loader can now accept an array of multiple patterns as well as string patterns.
-This allows you to more easily combine multiple patterns into a single collection, but also means you can use negative matches to exclude files from the collection.
+This allows you to more easily combine multiple patterns into a single collection, and also means you can use negative matches to exclude files from the collection.

 ```ts
 const probes = defineCollection({